Amogh9000/salarypred/README.md

 - **Add Your Own Visuals** by expanding the Plotly plots in `app.py`.
 - **Adjust Model Parameters** for different performance or fairness criteria.
-- **Deploy Publicly:** You can use Streamlit Community Cloud, Vercel (with a Python backend), or similar for free hosting and sharing.
+- **Deploy Publicly:** Use Streamlit Community Cloud, Docker, or any cloud hosting platform.

 ---

 ##  License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ---

 ##  Acknowledgements

-- Kaggle – Adult Income Dataset
+- UCI/Kaggle – Adult Income Dataset
-- The teams behind Streamlit, scikit-learn, Plotly, and pandas
+- Streamlit, scikit-learn, Plotly, pandas, imbalanced-learn, SHAP
-- Open-source ML/data science community for tools, resources, and inspiration
+- Open-source ML/data science community

 ---